SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Results and Discussion

 Earlier works~\cite{quanos, defquant} have identified a metric termed as \textit{Adversarial Noise Sensitivity} (ANS) to quantify the sensitivity of each layer of a neural network to adversarial perturbations.
 ANS for a layer $l$ in a neural network, subjected to an adversarial attack, is defined in terms of an error ratio as follows:

 where, $A^l$ and $A_{adv}^l$ are respectively the clean and adversarial activation values of the layer $l$.
 ANS is a simple metric to evaluate how each layer contributes to the net adversarial perturbation during the gradient propagation.

-In \figurename{~\ref{ans}} we the show results for a VGG16 BNN (trained using state-aware training) mapped via \textit{SwitchX}, and a standard VGG16 BNN mapped normally onto 32$\times$32 crossbars (ON/OFF ratio = 10), both adversarially perturbed using HH mode of FGSM attack.
+In \figurename{~\ref{ans}} we show results for a VGG16 BNN (trained using state-aware training) mapped via \textit{SwitchX}, and a standard VGG16 BNN mapped normally onto 32$\times$32 crossbars ($R_{MIN} = 20 k\Omega$ and ON/OFF ratio = 10), both adversarially perturbed using HH mode of FGSM attack.
 We plot the ANS values for all the convolutional layers and the final fully-connected layer (marked as FC).
 For the case of \textit{SwitchX}-mapped BNN we observe lower ANS values implying reduced error amplification effect~\cite{defquant} and hence, lesser sensitivity and better stability to the induced adversarial perturbations.
 However, the authors in~\cite{quanos} also agree that a lower value of ANS across the layers of a neural network would not necessarily imply improved adversarial robustness under all circumstances.
 Hence, in Section~\ref{robustness}, we propose a novel graphical approach by plotting \textit{`robustness maps'} to evaluate the adversarial robustness of BNNs upon \textit{SwitchX} mapping onto non-ideal crossbars.